The Trusted Home Buyer Logo602-456-4440

 April 12, 2020

 Vacant land can be a truly rewarding investment.
 Vacant land can also have hidden costs; maybe right away, maybe in the long run.
 There are annual taxes and potentially property owner’s association fees to consider, not as many tax benefits, cash flow, and property maintenance issues, and market conditions to consider.
-Call The Trusted Home Buyer at 866-488-9923 to discuss the hidden costs of owning vacant land.

 Annual Cost